Radish and White Bean Salad Recipe

 - 1 Tablespoon capers, drained

-- ¼ cup pitted olives, roughly chopped (choose your favorite variety)
+- ¼ cup olives, (choose your favorite variety)

 - Parsley leaves for garnish

-Blend anchovy, olive oil, capers, and parsley in a blender into a puree.
+Roughly chop parsley stems*.
+Blend anchovy, olive oil, capers, and parsley in a food processor or blender into a puree.
 Transfer to a salad bowl and mix in vinegar.
 Add salt and pepper, and taste, adjusting to how you like it.

 Add radishes, scallions, beans, and olives to the bowl and combine.
 Garnish with parsley leaves.